 It's tough for candidates to find or be interested in your organization if they don't even know you exist.
-Social media gives companies the chance to increase brand awareness and highlight opportunities, but it is only a small piece of the puzzle.
+Social media allows companies to increase brand awareness and highlight opportunities, but it is only a small piece of the puzzle.

-I'm a firm believer in the concept that "people do business with people they know, like, and trust" (credit: Andrew Carnegie).
-I also believe this is true when candidates are looking to advance their careers within or outside of their current company.
+I firmly believe that "people do business with people they know, like, and trust" (credit: Andrew Carnegie).
+This is also true when candidates are looking to advance their careers within or outside of their current company.